alexandergerber/courses-tsa/chapter4.md

 Furthermore, we need the cleaned training and test data combined in one data set.

 Note that this is not equivalent to what we have done in chapter 3 because there we used all data for the estimation.
-Here the estimation was only based on the training data set.
+Here the estimation is only based on the training data.

 `@instructions`
-- Compute the random component of the test data by subtracting the predicted trend and seasonality from the test data and assign it to `test_random`.
+- Compute the random component of the test data by subtracting the predicted trend and season from the test data and assign it to `test_random`.
-- Create `all_random` a time series that combines `train_random` and `test_random`.
+- Create `all_random`, a time series that combines `train_random` and `test_random`.

 `@hint`